IBM/cloud-native-starter/workshop/03-rest-api.md

 }
 ```

-The actual invocation of the authors service happens in [AuthorsServiceDataAccess.java](../web-api-java-jee/src/main/java/com/ibm/webapi/data/AuthorsService.java).
+The invocation of the authors service happens in [AuthorsServiceDataAccess.java](../web-api-java-jee/src/main/java/com/ibm/webapi/data/AuthorsService.java).
 The [RestClientBuilder](https://openliberty.io/docs/ref/javadocs/microprofile-1.3-javadoc/org/eclipse/microprofile/rest/client/RestClientBuilder.html) is used to get an implementation of the AuthorsService interface.
-The **deserialization** of the **JSON data** into a **Java object** is done automatically.
+_IMPORTANT:_ The **deserialization** of the **JSON data** into a **Java object** is done automatically.

 ```java
 import org.eclipse.microprofile.rest.client.RestClientBuilder;